element-hq/policies/homeserver/privacy_notice.md

 This is a living document.
 With your help, we want to make it the best in the industry.

 If you read something that rubs you the wrong way, or if you think of something that should be added, please get in touch!
-We’re all ears!
-Email support@matrix.org and we’ll chat.
+We're all ears!
+Email support@matrix.org and we'll chat.

-We don’t amend this document for any specific users or use case, but if your proposed changes apply to all of our users, we’ll be happy to update it for everyone.
+We don't amend this document for any specific users or use case, but if your proposed changes apply to all of our users, we'll be happy to update it for everyone.
 Scroll to the bottom to see the history so far.

 We will likely improve this document over time.
 By continuing to use the Service, you will implicitly accept the changes we make.